Grimngor/Final-Project-Multimodal-chatbot-for-YT-video-QA/README.md

 ## Key Features

-- **PDF Processing and Metadata Extraction:** Processes D&D Player Handbook PDF and stores relevant sections in a CSV format.
+- **PDF Processing and Metadata Extraction:** Processes D&D Player Handbook PDF and stores relevant sections in a Pandas dataframe saved as a CSV.
 - **Multimodal QA:** Supports questions about both YouTube video content and document-based knowledge.
-- **LangChain-Powered Workflow:** Utilizes LangChain agents and memory for enhanced contextual understanding.
+- **LangChain-Powered Workflow:** Utilizes LangChain agents and conversation memory for enhanced contextual understanding.
 - **Vector Store Integration with Pinecone:** Efficient document and video retrieval using embeddings.

 ## Repository Structure

 - **PDF_Processing.py**: Processes PDF documents with various OCR techniques, extracts relevant content, and stores it in a CSV file for easy indexing in the vector store.
 - **main_langgraph.py**: Main chatbot script, processing YouTube video transcripts and a CSV file (extracted from PDF) and integrating with the LangChain and Pinecone frameworks for the main QA functionality using LangGraph.
 It also includes the code for the deployment on Gradio.
-- **combined_docs_final.csv**: CSV file containing extracted content from PDF, enabling efficient retrieval for user queries.
+- **combined_dataframes.csv**: CSV file containing extracted content from PDF, enabling efficient retrieval for user queries.

 ---